-Operation Deep Dive is a community-based military veteran suicide prevention study taking place in 14 states across the country.
-This four-year study is a partnership between America’s Warrior Partnership and researchers from the University of Alabama that is funded by a grant from the Bristol-Myers Squibb Foundation.
+Operation Deep Dive is a community-based, former service member, suicide prevention study taking place in 15 states across the country.
+This four-year study is a partnership between America’s Warrior Partnership and researchers from The University of Alabama that is funded by a grant from the Bristol-Myers Squibb Foundation.

-The goal of Operation Deep Dive is to identify community factors that can develop an upstream approach to enhancing programs that improve veterans' quality of life and reduce risk factors associated with veteran suicide and non-natural deaths.
+The goal of Operation Deep Dive is to identify community factors that can develop an upstream approach to enhancing programs that improve former service members' quality of life and reduce risk factors associated with former service member suicide and non-natural deaths.

 Operation Deep Dive is the first research study of its kind to:

-Look at the impact of community environments on veterans.
+Look at the impact of community environments on former service members.

-Look at the impact of less-than-honorable discharges on veteran suicides and non-natural deaths, as well as the differences in suicide rates between those who did and did not receive support services from the U.S. Department of Veterans Affairs (VA).
+Look at the impact of less-than-honorable discharges on former service member suicides and non-natural deaths, as well as the differences in suicide rates between those who did and did not receive support services from the U.S. Department of Veterans Affairs (VA).

-Include veterans with Honorable Discharge, Entry Level Separation (ELS), General Discharge – Under Honorable Conditions, Other Than Honorable Conditions Discharge, Bad Conduct Discharge (BCD), Officer Discharge, or Dishonorable Discharge.
+Include former service members with Honorable Discharge, Entry Level Separation, General Discharge – Under Honorable Conditions, Other Than Honorable Conditions Discharge, Bad Conduct Discharge, Officer Discharge, or Dishonorable Discharge.